chasewri/per_se/README.md

 - I need to use the partials better
 - I need to use Sass, so I don't have to copy/paste CSS
 - Comments for recipes
-- Anyone can change recipes because I put the edit/delete buttons on the show page